ImageMagick/Usage-Markdown/formats/index.md

 convert rgb_image.jpg -profile USCoat.icm cmyk_image.jpg
 ~~~

-But if the image doesn't (or you know it is a RGB image, without a existing profile), you can use...
+But if the image doesn't (or you know it is a RGB image, without an existing profile), you can use...

 ~~~{.skip}
 convert rgb_image.jpg +profile icm \